Adamjc987/Azure-scrips-powershell-/README.md

-Powershell scripts for azure / intune to run basic commands to get certian data
+Powershell scripts for azure to run basic commands to get data more conviniently and faster.